 2. Paint the door

 You can apply the primer on patched dents, but it is better to prime the whole door for a more uniform finish.
 Painting your door is an intense project as you will have to paint and smooth it before the paint becomes sticky.
-You can use paint additive to slow drying.
+You can use a paint additive to slow drying.
 When painting, you should start with the four edges before painting the faces of the door.
 If you need a perfectly smooth finish, we recommend that you opt for a sprayed-on finish.

 Every professional freelance interior designer in Dubai understands the importance of thorough preparation.
 You should make sure everything you need is accessible before starting the project as delays in-between work can alter the outcome.
 Ensure that you have the best tools and protective clothes before starting the project as well.
 It is also beneficial to paint in dry weather as humidity increases drip and slows drying.